snowdriftcoop/snowdrift/GUIDE.md

 After the server starts, it may print a bunch of text about creating tables, and it will then sit ready, waiting for connections.
 Note that `yesod devel` builds just the library.
-If you need to update an executable, use `cabal build`.
+When you need to update an executable, use `cabal install`.

 Using the live test site